 Gao Liang Jiang can warm the middle energizer to alleviate pain.
 Commonly used for excess Cold in stomach and gastro-abdominal distending pain, Gao Liang Jiang can also alleviate colic pain in the chest or abdomen, distressing fullness in the hypochondrium and restlessness.
 As Gao Liang Jiang can warm the middle energizer and harmonize the stomach, the herb is also used to arrest vomiting.

-Rich in antioxidants, Gao Liang Jiang can combat free radical damage to help fight signs of aging and prevent chronic illnesses.
+Rich in antioxidants, Gao Liang Jiang can combat free radical damage to help fight signs of ageing and prevent chronic illnesses.
 It is especially rich in polyphenols, a group of antioxidants linked to health benefits, such as preventing mental decline, improving memory and lowering blood sugar and LDL (bad) cholesterol levels.

 Gao Liang Jiang may protect your body against certain types of cancer as well.
 Test-tube studies suggest that galangin, the active compound in Gao Liang Jiang, may kill cancer cells or prevent them from spreading.
 More specifically, one study highlighted the spice’s ability to kill two strains of human colon cancer cells.
 Other studies suggest it may fight breast, bile duct, skin, and liver cancer cells.
 Some research also suggests that Gao Liang Jiang may boost male fertility, reduce disease-causing inflammation, and protect against infections.